-Some information on seed anatomy is taken from Tang et al. (2005); there is no mention of starch in the endosperm; for some floral morphology, see Endress (1995b).
+Some information on seed anatomy is taken from Tang et al. (2005); there is no mention of starch in the endosperm.
+For some floral morphology, see Endress (1995b).
 Judd et al. (2007) provide useful information.

-[Cannaceae + Marantaceae]: vessels in stem; oblique cells at apex of petiole [in longitudinal view]; flowers in pairs, asymmetric; A bisporangiate, monothecal, staminodes free; stigma not notably expanded; endosperm absent or almost so, cells of chalazal intrusion into nucellus degenerate forming chalazal channel; embryo long; x = 9.
+[Cannaceae + Marantaceae]: vessels in stem; oblique cells at apex of petiole [in longitudinal view]; flowers asymmetric; A bisporangiate, monothecal, staminodes free; stigma not notably expanded; endosperm absent or almost so, embryo ± curved x = 9.

 Age.
 The Cannaceae and Marantaceae clades diverged 101-91 m.y.a.
 (Kress & Specht 2006), ca 68 m.y.a.
 (Janssen & Bremer 2004), (54-)45, 43(-36) m.y.a.
 (Bell et al. 2010: note position of Cannaceae) or as little as 38.2 m.y.a.
 (Magallón et al. 2015); ages in Kress and Specht (2005, 2006) are around 80.1 and 96-91 m.y. respectively.

-Chemistry, Morphology, etc. CiGLO, a B-class MADS-box gene, is, rather surprisingly, expressed in the petals, stamens, and also gynoecium (Yu et al. 2014).For flowers, see Kirchoff (1983: table of equivalencies of different parts of flowers of Cannaceae and Marantaceae) and Kunze (1984), for ovules, etc., see Johri et al. (1992), for the micropylar collar, see Boesewinkel and Bouman (1984).
+For flowers, see Kirchoff (1983: table of equivalencies of different parts of flowers of Cannaceae and Marantaceae) and Kunze (1984), for ovules, etc., see Johri et al. (1992), for the micropylar collar, see Boesewinkel and Bouman (1984).

-CANNACEAE Jussieu, nom. cons.
-Back to Zingiberales
+CANNACEAE Jussieu, nom. cons. - Back to Zingiberales

-Chelidonic acid, aromatic resin +; mucilage canals in stem; (leaves spiral); inflorescence branched; flower short-lived; fertile ½ stamen with petaloid appendage, staminodes 1-4(-5); tapetal cells 2-6-nucleate; microsporogenesis also successive; G muricate, style flattened, secondary pollen presentation [pollen deposited on abaxial surface of style], stigma on one edge; outer integument ca 10 cells across; capsule glandular-muricate; seed pachychalazal, funicle hairy, aril 0, imbibition lid on raphe, micropylar collar/operculum 0, malpighian layer formed by exotesta and also epidermis of chalaza, mesotesta sclereidal, endotesta 0; n = 9, chromosomes 2.1-3.4 µm long; primary root well developed, collar roots +.
+Chelidonic acid, aromatic resin +; mucilage canals in stem; (leaves spiral); inflorescence branched; flower short-lived; fertile ½ stamen with petaloid appendage, staminodes 1-4(-5); tapetal cells 2-6-nucleate; microsporogenesis also successive; G muricate, style flattened, secondary pollen presentation [pollen deposited on abaxial surface of style], stigma on one edge; outer integument ca 10 cells across; fruit glandular-muricate; seed pachychalazal, funicle hairy, aril 0, imbibition lid on raphe, micropylar collar 0, operculum 0; malpighian layer formed by exotesta and also epidermis of chalaza, mesotesta sclereidal, endotesta 0; n = 9, chromosomes 2.1-3.4 µm long; primary root well developed, collar roots +.

 1[list]/10.
 New World (sub)tropics (map: Maas-van de Kamer & Maas 2008).
 [Photo - Flower]